Here's why it would be tough for Democrats to replace Joe Biden on the presidential ticket

 Here's why:

 Every state has already held its presidential primary.
-Democratic rules mandate that the delegates Biden won remain bound to support him at the party's upcoming national convention unless he tells them he's leaving the race.
+Democratic rules say that the delegates Biden won should support him at the party's upcoming national convention unless he tells them he's leaving the race.

 The conventions and their rules are controlled by the political parties.
 The Democratic National Committee could convene before the convention opens on Aug.
 19 and change how things will work, but that isn't likely as long as Biden wants to continue seeking reelection.